 A member's PCP may make referrals for in-network specialists.
-Whenever possible, in-network specialists are encouraged to provide member visits in the member's nursing facility for safety and comfort.
+Whenever possible, in-network specialists are encouraged to treat members in the nursing facility for the member's safety and comfort.
 All specialist physician services must be approved by the member's PCP.
+Whether the referral originates with the PCP or with specialists, referrals should be made to Longevity Health Plan participating physicians/facilities.

-Whether the referral originates with the PCP, or specialists, referrals should be made to Longevity Health Plan participating physicians/facilities.
-The PCP must approve the referral.
+The following paragraph applies only to HMO ISNP plans.

-The following paragraph is applicable only to HMO I-SNP plans.
-Referrals to "out of network" physicians or facilities require prior authorization from the Plan's Utilization Management team.
-Out of network referrals may be allowed in certain circumstances where in-network providers or continuity of care concern (see section on Continuity of Care).
+Referrals to "out-of-network" physicians or facilities require prior authorization from Longevity's Utilization Management team.
+Out-of-network referrals may be allowed in certain circumstances where in-network providers are not available or if a continuity of care concern exists (see section above on Continuity of Care).